 Have you ever considered the potential of visual triggers on your mood?
 Sounds a little confusing?
 Imagine decorating your home to create the perfect feel good vibe.
 Understanding how each colour and pattern makes you feel is a huge advantage when you conjugate mood with your home’s interior.
 Colours have different meanings that are defined by your cultural education.

-But if you rely on a different cultural basis, such as in China, where green is associated with health and prosperity, it’s the kind of colour that you’d keep in the entrance way of your home.
+You can rely on a different cultural basis.
+For example, in China, where green is associated with health and prosperity; it’s the kind of colour that you’d keep in the entrance way of your home.
 Indeed, in the bedroom, green can mean infidelity.

 Create to make an impact